Mangesh-Dawkore/terrafor_modules/README.md

-# terrafor_modules to provision an nginix server in vpc
+# terraform_modules to provision an nginix server in vpc
 not intended for production use. just showcasing how to create public module on terraform registory

 '''